spipm/PGPMailbot/README.md

 #### PGP Mail Bot ####

-This is a mail bot to learn about:
+I created this application to learn about:
 * Setting up Postfix to automatically handle email.
 * Using PGP in email (MIME) with Python.
 * Sending and receiving email with Python.